Norris, Montana

-Norris is an unincorporated community in northeastern Madison County, Montana, United States, at the intersection of U.S. Route 287 and Montana Highway 84.
+Norris is an unincorporated community and census-designated place in northeastern Madison County, Montana, United States, at the intersection of U.S. Route 287 and Montana Highway 84.
+As of the 2020 census, the first where it was listed as a CDP, the population was 46.

+History

+Several mining districts were located in the area in the 1860s, though their success was generally brief.
+A now-abandoned branch line of the former Northern Pacific Railway once terminated at Norris.

+Geography

+Norris is in northeastern Madison County, 16 mi north of Ennis and 31 mi south of Three Forks via US-287, and 36 mi west of Bozeman via MT-84.
 The location is a hilly, relatively arid area used for farming and ranching; the Tobacco Root Mountains form a visual backdrop to the west.

-Several mining districts were located in the area in the 1860s, though their success was generally brief.
-A now-abandoned branchline of the former Northern Pacific Railway once terminated at Norris.